 There is a revolution going on in the world of office space spurred by the rising popularity of shared offices around the globe.
 The concept of budding entrepreneurs and seasoned professionals receiving flexible lease options, and the ability to network with a variety of workers from various industries became the new trend for people who need office space without being tied down to long-term leases.
-One man who foresaw the coworking business model taking off is veteran commercial real estate developer, Joe Donnollo, founder and managing partner of 3RD Space in Newark, New Jersey.
+One man who foresaw the coworking business model taking off is veteran commercial real estate entrepreneur, Joe Donnolo, founder and managing partner of 3rd Space in Newark, New Jersey.

-3RD Space is the first family owned boutique coworking space in the heart of Newark, offering private offices, dedicated desks, conference rooms and event space.
-Donnolo felt that the Ironbund neighborhood known for cultural diversity and countless restaurants was the perfect area to build his dream.“We looked at a lot of other places, before we decided to come to Newark.
-We looked at Redbank, Montclair and Westfield, but once we came to Newark, we knew that that city was the place we wanted to be,” said Jennifer Donnolo, Joe’s daughter and one of his managing partners at 3RD Space.
+3rd Space is the first family owned boutique coworking space in the heart of Newark, offering private offices, dedicated desks, conference rooms, workshop space, a podcast room and an onsite cafe.
+Donnolo felt that the Ironbound neighborhood known for cultural diversity and countless restaurants was the perfect area to build his dream.“We looked at a lot of other places, before we decided to come to Newark.
+We looked in Redbank, Montclair and Westfield, but once we came to Newark, we knew this city was the place we wanted to be,” said Jennifer Donnolo, Joe’s daughter and President of 3rd Space.

 Donnolo’s academic career didn’t get off to a good start when he began community college.
 He was placed on academic probation in his third semester with a 1.2 grade-point average while studying Airframe and Powerplant Technology.
 It didn’t take long for Donnolo to realize that he needed to change majors or have his dream of receiving a college degree deferred.
 “When I started to take applied physics, the world just opened up for me,” Donnolo recalled.
 Not only did the courses in electrical engineering and math stimulate Donnolo’s mind, it also opened him up to a new circle of friends that propelled him academically.
 “From then on, all I wanted to do was work in physics and electronics.
 I was always working and studying.”